akapulko20/Tiny-Compass-Watch/README.md

 ![Circuit of the Tiny Compass Watch](figures/circuit.png)
 <p align="center">Figure 1.
 Circuit diagram of the Tiny Compass Watch

-  Communication with MPU-9250 performed using [TinyMegaI2C Library](https://github.com/technoblogy/tiny-mega-i2c) by David Johnson-Davies, however *TinyMegaI2C.read()* function has been replaced, as was discussed [here](https://github.com/technoblogy/tiny-mega-i2c/issues/3).
+  [TinyMegaI2C Library](https://github.com/technoblogy/tiny-mega-i2c) by David Johnson-Davies has been chosen for communication with MPU-9250, however *TinyMegaI2C.read()* function replaced, as was discussed [here](https://github.com/technoblogy/tiny-mega-i2c/issues/3).
 The corresponding function proposed by [buckket](https://gist.github.com/buckket/09619e6cdc5dee056d41bfb57065db81) has been used.